yienyoong/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

 Vax@NUS was conceived at the start of Singapore's COVID-19 vaccination campaign.
-Our team sought to streamline the vaccine rollout for the University Health Centre(UHC), responsible for administering vaccines to NUS students, when they become eligible to receive the vaccine.
+Our team sought to develop a solution to keep track and schedule COVID-19 vaccinations for the University Health Centre (UHC), which is responsible for administering vaccines to NUS students.
-Feedback gathered from staff revealed that existing systems were be slow, and difficult to use, potentially impacting the speed of the rollout.
+Feedback gathered from staff revealed that the existing system was slow and difficult to use, potentially impacting the speed of the vaccination rollout.

 Therefore, Vax@NUS was developed.
 It is a **one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students.**
 It is a desktop app **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).